Segment Information

 The fair value hedges relate to forward covers taken to hedge currency exposure and commodity price risks.

-The Company uses foreign exchange contracts from time to time to optimise currency risk exposure on its foreign currency transactions.
-Fair value changes on such forward contracts are recognised in the statement of profit and loss.
+The Company uses foreign exchange contracts from time to time to optimize currency risk exposure on its foreign currency transactions.
+Fair value changes on such forward contracts are recognized in the statement of profit and loss.

 (iii) Non- designated economic hedge